IBRX LAWSUIT ALERT: Levi & Korsinsky Notifies ImmunityBio, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, Aug.
-3, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX) of a class action securities lawsuit.
+NEW YORK , Aug.
+10, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of ImmunityBio investors who were adversely affected by alleged securities fraud between May 23, 2022 and May 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: